matomo-org/developer-documentation/docs/master/Piwik/Piwik.md

     - `$idSites`
 - It does not return anything.
 - It throws one of the following exceptions:
-    - [`Exception`](http://php.net/class.Exception) &mdash; if user doesn&#039;t have admin access to the sites
+    - [`Exception`](http://php.net/class.Exception) &mdash; If user doesn&#039;t have admin access.

 ### `isUserHasSomeAdminAccess()` <a name="isUserHasSomeAdminAccess"></a>

-Returns true if the user has admin access to any sites
+Returns true if the current user has admin access to at least one site.

 #### Signature